New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What to do if you need emergency dental care

 Every dental emergency is different, so there may not be a one-size-fits-all solution.
 There are a few scenarios where it may make sense to go directly to the hospital and other situations where it’s best to go to your dentist as soon as possible.
-Below we’ve outlined what to do if you need emergency dental care, depending on the issue at hand.
+Below we’ve outlined what to do if you need emergency dental care, depending on the issue at hand:

-Trips to the hospital and dentist to get emergency dental care without a dental insurance plan can add up quickly.
-For example, root canals are typically needed when deep tooth decay, cracked teeth, gum infection or severe facial trauma take place.
-Depending on the location and severity of the issue, the root canal procedure and necessary treatments on average can cost anywhere from $600 to $1,500.4
+• Root canal: A root canal is typically needed when deep tooth decay, cracked teeth, gum infection or severe facial trauma take place.
+Depending on the location and severity of the issue, the cost of a root canal procedure and necessary treatments on average can range anywhere from $200 to $1,472.5

 Additionally, getting regular dental care may help prevent an oral emergency from happening later.